-Botox, otherwise known as botulinum toxin, is a medication that can disrupt the nerve transmission apparatus which triggers the sweat glands to function.
+Botox, otherwise known as botulinum toxin injections, is a medication that can disrupt the nerve transmission apparatus which triggers the sweat glands to function.
 This apparatus is hyperactive in individuals with hyperhidrosis.
-At Advanced Dermatology of the Midlands we have extensive experience using Botox to treat primary hyperhidrosis, especially in the armpit region.
+At Advanced Dermatology of the Midlands we have extensive experience using Botox injections to treat primary hyperhidrosis, especially in the armpit region.
 This medicine requires administration with injections into the affected area, and the effects can last three months or longer.
 Many insurances will cover this treatment for individuals with hyperhidrosis.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

 One of the things we see time and time again in our clinics at Advanced Dermatology of the Midlands is that hyperhidrosis is incredibly common.
 Numerous different things can contribute to hyperhidrosis.
-However, for virtually all cases there are effective treatments available.
+However, for virtually all cases there are effective treatment options available.
 We hope this information is helpful if you or someone you know has hyperhidrosis.
 If we may be of any further assistance, please reach out to us and schedule a consultation in any of our clinics in Nebraska or Iowa.

 For any information or to make an appointment please contact us today.